TL;DR

 From mobility platforms analyzing vehicle telemetry to banks detecting fraud in-flight, real-time decisioning has moved from a luxury to a baseline expectation.

 At the heart of this transformation sits Kafka, the open-source backbone of event-driven architectures.
-Kafka powers the world’s largest real-time data streaming systems — scalable, durable, and resilient.
+Kafka powers the world’s largest real-time data streaming systems: scalable, durable, and resilient.

 But while Kafka delivers unmatched technical capability, the real challenge for most enterprises isn’t “can it scale?”

-It’s “what does it cost to run — and who runs it?”
+It’s “what does it cost to run, and who runs it?”

 Understanding the Total Cost of Ownership (TCO) of streaming platforms has become as critical as understanding their performance.
-Because the economics of real-time data are not just about cloud infrastructure — they’re about time, people, and operational complexity.
+Because the economics of real-time data are not just about cloud infrastructure, they’re about time, people, and operational complexity.
+Kafka powers the world's largest real-time data streaming systems scalable, durable, and resilient.
+But while Kafka delivers unmatched technical capability, the real challenge for most enterprises isn't 'can it scale?'
+It's 'what does it cost to run and who runs it?

 This post breaks down what drives Kafka TCO, how Managed Kafka changes the equation, and where platforms like Condense make real-time streaming not just faster, but financially sustainable.